jhweintraub/CTF-Writeups/SharkyCTF/README.md

 - XXExternalXX

 ## What I learned
-- PNG Chunking Bytes in addition to magic bytes
+- PNGCheck - PNG Chunking Bytes are low hanging fruit like magic bytes
-- Networking LOOP Protocol
+- Wireshark Challenges - Check for Strange Protocols - TACAS+, Loop, etc. as good place to hide things
-- XML Injection Protocols - PayloadAllTheThings
+- XML Injection Protocols - PayloadAllTheThings - Great Repo for Web Challenges
-- Github Gist Pages for url injections
+- Github Gist Pages for url injections - Good for Code Snippet Hosting

 ## Things I need to work on
 - Assembly - Makes Reverse Engineering Difficult - I'm chalking some of this up to not having taken a class on this yet, so in 6 months after i've finished that class this should be better